LucaCappelletti94/dictances/README.rst

 =========================================================================================
 |travis| |sonar_quality| |sonar_maintainability| |codacy| |code_climate_maintainability| |pip| |downloads|

-Distances and divergences between distributions implemented in python.
+Distances and divergences between discrete distributions described as dictionaries implemented in python.

+These are meant as fast solutions to compute distances and divergences between discrete distributions, expecially when the two distributions contains a significant amount of events with nill probability which are not described in the dictionaries.

 How do I install this package?
 ----------------------------------------------